Mostly Exploration-Free Algorithms for Contextual Bandits: Greedy-First Algorithm

-\begin{remark} Note that Greedy-First can switch to any contextual bandit algorithm (e.g., OFUL by \cite{abbasi11} or Thompson sampling by \cite{AGR13}) instead of the OLS Bandit.
-Then, the above assumptions would be replaced with analogous assumptions associated with the new algorithm.
-Our proof technique naturally generalizes to adopt the assumptions and regret guarantees of the new algorithm when the Greedy Bandit fails. \end{remark}
+\begin{remark} Greedy-First can switch to any contextual bandit algorithm (e.g., OFUL by \cite{abbasi11} or Thompson sampling by \cite{AGR13,russoIDS}) instead of the OLS Bandit.
+Then, the assumptions used in the theoretical analysis would be replaced with analogous assumptions required by that algorithm.
+Our proof naturally generalizes to adopt the assumptions and regret guarantees of the new algorithm when Greedy Bandit fails. \end{remark}

+In practice, $\constlamgf$ may be an unknown constant.
+Thus, we suggest the following heuristic routine to estimate this parameter: \begin{enumerate} \item Execute Greedy Bandit for $\constswgf$ time steps. \item Estimate $\constlamgf$ using the observed data via $\hat{\lambda}_0 = \frac{1}{2 \constswgf}\min_{i \in [K]} \lambda_{\min}\bp{\SamCov(\cS_{i,\constswgf})}$. \item If $\hat{\lambda}_0 = 0$, this suggests that one of the arms is not receiving sufficient samples, and thus, Greedy-First will switch to OLS Bandit immediately.
+Otherwise, execute Greedy-First for $t \in [\constswgf+1,T]$ with $\constlamgf = \hat{\lambda}_0$. \end{enumerate} The pseudo-code for this heuristic is given in Appendix \ref{sec:gf-proofs}.
+The regret guarantees of Greedy-First (given in the next section) are always valid, but the choice of the input parameters may affect the empirical performance of Greedy-First and the probability with which it remains exploration-free.
+For example, if $\constswgf$ is too small, then Greedy-First may incorrectly switch to OLS Bandit even when a greedy algorithm will converge; thus, choosing $\constswgf \gg Kd$ is advisable.